The Center For Hyperhidrosis

 - Family genetic history is believed to play a major role in hyperhidrosis.

-- The most common areas of localized hyperhidrosis are the hands, feet and armpits.
+- The most common areas hyperhidrosis, the hands, feet and armpits.

-- There is no known difference in those who are affected with regard to race or gender.
+- No known difference for those affected with regard to race or gender.

 - Higher percentages in certain geographic regions (Taiwan, Philippines, etc).

-- Hyperhidrosis can negatively affect people both socially and functionally in their daily lives.
+- Hyperhidrosis can negatively affect people both socially and functionally.

-- Historically doctors have underestimated and or misunderstood the significant impact hyperhidrosis has on patient’s lives.
+- Historically doctors have underestimated and or misunderstood hyperhidrosis.

 - Continual advancements are being made in instrumentation and techniques.